henriksen-marcus/KheprisScarab/README.md

 Spend your hard earned cash in the shop to unlock upgrades.
 You can upgrade things like speed boost duration, max health and more.
 To unlock upgrades you need **special coins** which you can find at hidden locations in the adventure mode.

-The settings menu lets you customize your HUD, change the volume and the color if your ship.
+The settings menu lets you customize your HUD, change the volume and the color of your ship.

 ## Controls
 <table>